rotki/rotki/docs/api.rst

    :resjson string result: The full path of the newly created database backup

    :statuscode 200: Backup was created successfully.
-   :statuscode 409: No user is currently logged in or failure to create the DB backup.
+   :statuscode 401: No user is currently logged in.
+   :statuscode 409: Failure to create the DB backup.
    :statuscode 500: Internal rotki error.

 Deleting a database backup